Autinfit/DetectarYRecogerObjetos/README.md

 - **_We will be working in Visual Studio, Windows Forms .Net with C#._**
 - **_Hope you have a fun with this tutorial._**

+Objectives of this lesson:
+Create an element class in C# with its own properties, such as xposition, yposition, height and width, etc.
+Create an instance of the class from the main form using custom functions.
+Assign names to elements using an array of strings.
+Upload external files from the folder to a list and use that list to randomly assign images to the item class.
+Create a time limit per item, so they disappear from the screen when time is up.
+Dynamically add and remove items from the list.
+Create a collision system between the player and objects.
+Remove items from the game when the player collides with the items.
+Get the name of the element and display it in the label on the Windows Form.

 **_Traducido del español:_**

 - **_En este tutorial haremos mejoras en el tutorial de movimientos de sprites mediante 4 vías distintas._**